Sumedh220122/Fusion-Net-for-Speech-Separation/README.md

 # Usage

 1. Each of the folders contain a file description.txt that provides an overview of the contents stored in the folder.
 Read through each before proceeding further
-2. The four files Combined_model 1-4 are used for speech separation in various scenarios <br/>
+2. The four files FusionNet 1-4 are used for speech separation in various scenarios <br/>
    a.
-Combined_model1.py - used to separate a mixture of 2 speakers in the foreground and one noise from the background <br/>
+FusionNet1.py - used to separate a mixture of 2 speakers in the foreground and one noise from the background <br/>
    b.
-Combined_model2.py - used to separate a mixture of 3 speakers in the foreground and one noise from the background <br/>
+FusionNet2.py - used to separate a mixture of 3 speakers in the foreground and one noise from the background <br/>
    c.
-Combined_model3.py - used to separate a mixture of 2 speakers in the foreground and two noises from the background <br/>
+FusionNet3.py - used to separate a mixture of 2 speakers in the foreground and two noises from the background <br/>
    d.
-Combined_model4.py - used to separate a mixture of 3 speakers in the foreground and two noises from the background <br/>
+FusionNet4.py - used to separate a mixture of 3 speakers in the foreground and two noises from the background <br/>

 The Checkpoints folder is empty and a link to the checkpoints for all 4 models will soon be provided here

 To run:
   ```
-    python -W ignore Combined_model(the exact model you are using).py
+    python -W ignore FusionNet(the exact model you are using).py
   ```